Bookies slash White Christmas odds for festive snow in Edinburgh and Glasgow

 The news comes after snow caused problems on Scotland’s roads, during the first cold snap of winter.

-Glasgow and Edinburgh stand the best chance of a covering of snow of Christmas Day, with William Hill’s odds nearly halving from 4/1 to 11/4 in just 48 hours – suggesting a flurry of bets have been placed.
+Glasgow and Edinburgh stand the best chance of a covering of snow of Christmas Day, with William Hill’s odds nearly halving from 4/1 to 11/4 in just 48 hours last week – suggesting a flurry of bets had been placed.

 Here’s everything you need to know.